2nd Battalion, 2nd Marines: Global war on terrorism

 In April 2013, the majority of the battalion deployed in support of the Black Sea Rotational Force, while Fox Company conducted combat operations around Nad Ali and surrounding areas in Helmand Province in support of Operation Enduring Freedom returning later that year.
 In August 2014, the unit deployed in support of the Special Purpose Marine Air-Ground Task Force – Crisis Response – Africa (SP-MAGTF-CR-AF) and the Black Sea Rotational Force.
 Conducting training with the Spanish, Italian, French, and other NATO members, the unit returned home in January 2015.

 In February 2016, 2/2 deployed as part of the Unit Deployment Program (UDP) based out of Okinawa.
 The unit traveled to many countries while deployed, conducting bi-lateral training and ensuring peace and balance within the region.
 The unit returned home August 2016.
 In August 2017, 2/2 deployed in support of the SP-MAGTF-CR-AF, Marine Rotational Force-Europe, and the Black Sea Rotational Force, conducting training with Norwegian, Spanish, Italian, and other NATO members.
-Additionally, 2/2 participated in a large Swedish, Aurora 2017.
+Additionally, 2/2 participated in a large Swedish training exercise, Exercise Aurora 2017.
 The unit returned home in March 2018.

 During the fall of 2018, 2/2 was dispatched in support of Operation Trident Juncture, a joint training operation conducted by NATO in Norway.
-In August of 2019, 2/2 was deployed as part of the UDP of Okinawa, where they traveled to mainland Japan as well as the Philippian islands, and South Korea in order to improve relations and serve as instructors for the local militaries.
+In August 2019, 2/2 was deployed as part of the UDP of Okinawa, where they traveled to mainland Japan as well as the Philippian islands, and South Korea in order to improve relations and serve as instructors for the local militaries.
 They returned to Camp Lejeune in February 2020, narrowly avoiding the travel restrictions imposed due to the COVID-19 outbreak.

-During the COVID-19 outbreak, the battalion participated in a UDP to Okinawa, where they forward deployed to Korea and mainland Japan.
-While in Japan they were the first Marine Corps infantry battalion to participate in a force in force exercise against the Japanese ground self defense force, where they earned the Meritorious Unit Citation for their efforts abroad.
+During the COVID-19 outbreak, the battalion participated in a UDP to Okinawa from February to August 2021, where they forward deployed to Korea and mainland Japan.
+While in Japan they were the first Marine Corps infantry battalion to participate in a force-on-force exercise against the Japanese Ground Self-Defense Force, where they earned the Meritorious Unit Citation for their efforts abroad.

+2/2 deployed again to Okinawa in support of the UDP from August 2023 to February 2024 where the unit conducted training exercises in Okinawa and mainland Japan.